 “We need equity for the development of all state companies, we need technologies, we need new markets,” he justified.

-Mr Maduro mentioned that companies like CANTV and Movilnet, the state-run telecom companies, Pequiven, the national petrochemical company, and other businesses and joint ventures in oil and gas, would sell shares via capital increase.
+Mr. Maduro mentioned that companies like CANTV and Movilnet, the state-run telecom companies, Pequiven, the national petrochemical company, and other businesses and joint ventures in oil and gas, would sell shares via a capital increase.

 They will be available on the Caracas Stock Exchange and other Venezuelan markets, and available to domestic and international investors.